rezaan6/open-ai-chatbot/README.md

 - [Nextauth](https://next-auth.js.org/)
 - [Prettier](https://prettier.io/)

-## Features
+## Features (wait until GIFs load)
 - User authentication using Google Sign-In & Sign-Out

 ![screen-recorder-thu-mar-09-2023-22-03-02 (3)](https://user-images.githubusercontent.com/72515147/224102078-68ed47b7-7fb7-4c31-8692-6a95c4c50345.gif)

 - Saved Chats are listed.

-- New Chat can be created.
+- New Chat can be created, takes to the new page.

+- Saved Chats can be deleted

 - Prompt to Chat button is enabled only when a value is entered.